Let me tell you a little about myself

 I was born on a Sunday, February 24th.
 My dear parents gave me the maiden name of Harnett – a nice English, Irish, Scottish etc. name.
 I was however born in New Zealand, and believe it or not my great-uncle Antonio (not too certain about the number of greats) was the proud builder of the first sailing ship in New Zealand.
 Antonio De Vargo was originally from Portugal but was kidnapped by pirates at Lisbon when he was around ten years old.
 Luckily he escaped the ship in Auckland, New Zealand to enable the eventual birth of my grandmother who met and married my grandfather.
 Grandfather and Grandmother eventually had my father, Edward William Harnett; who met my beautiful mother – and the rest is history.
 So you see I am a wee bit of a mongrel.
 Family histories are so interesting, I am hoping to investigate mine more thoroughly one day – when I get the time.

 Enough trivia; what do I like to write about?
 Well, that is easy really.
-I write about those things that I am most passionate about – God, life, heavenly and earthly matters, family and friends (names changed when necessary), my garden, my gorgeous Maltese-shit zhu, Jessica-Jane (aka Jessie), all of my loves and enjoyments in this somewhat overwhelming world.
+I write about those things that I am most passionate about – God, life, heavenly and earthly matters, family and friends (names changed when necessary), my garden, my adorable jug dog, Tobias Griffiths (Toby for short), all of my loves and enjoyments in this somewhat overwhelming world.

 I am also a great fan of romance; all sorts of romance – historical, contemporary, it doesn’t really matter.
 The main rules of thumb for me are that whatever romance I am reading or writing it must be family friendly.
 It must be clean and inoffensive, and always have a happy ending.
 As you will see, once I set to and write about my beloved HoneyBun – I have my happy ending already.

 Hmmm – now what do I like to do when I am not writing or reading?
 Well, that would definitely be reading.
 Oh and I love pottering in my garden when it isn’t too hot.
 I also like to bake – baking occasions are becoming less frequent, however, due to the fact that I really should eat more nutritiously.
 When I really want to zone out, I bake anyway and find someone to give my goodies to.
-I have a guitar which I occasionally plink and plonk on, but I really love music and love to sing along – even though very often people wish I wouldn’t.
-Every now and then I pick up the knitting needles and have a fiddle, but I am usually too busy multi-tasking i.e. reading while glancing at the television (supposedly keeping HoneyBun company).
+I used to play my guitar, until recently when the arthritis in my fingers and elsewhere increased in intensity.
+I love music and love to sing along – even though very often people wish I wouldn’t.
+I love to knit, however that has also become a painful pastime.
+Maybe I should consider crocheting.
+I am usually busy multi-tasking i.e. reading while glancing at the television (supposedly keeping HoneyBun company).

 I also adore going out with my lady friends for coffee and/or lunch, movies or just a good chin-wag.
 I am at home full-time now, caring for HoneyBun; which usually leaves me ample time to focus on learning and writing.